✦ Thesis ✦ Why this label exists

 What we sign

-- Craft over virality.
+2. Craft over virality.
 Work shows iterative development; multiple versions; considered choices.
-Single-prompt output reads, even when polished.
+Single-prompt output, even when polished, does not meet the label craft bar.

-Red Plastic Records since 1996.
-The name traces to a teenage rock band (Red Plastic Cup, industrial-tinged hard rock, talent shows and park gigs and a couple downtown Austin venues circa 1995-96).
-The label has spun under that name across the broader travisBREAKS catalog: four albums, 40-plus tracks, the Sunday Practice devotional collection, the Forge bard catalog, the DJ archive.
+Red Plastic Records, established 1996.
+The name traces to a little-known teenage rock band, Red Plastic Cup (Sam Gibson, Jeff Floyd, and Travis Bonnet): industrial-tinged hard rock, talent shows, park gigs, and a couple of downtown Austin venues circa 1995-96.
+Sam Gibson and Travis Bonnet went on to form Breaks and Flow and released a couple of albums, and the label name kept getting thrown around.
+As Travis kept self-releasing, the name stuck.
+The label has spun under it across the broader travisBREAKS catalog: nine records and collections, fifty tracks, the Sunday Practice devotional collection, the Forge bard catalog, the DJ archive.
+Now, with a deep catalog behind it, the label is becoming real.

 Distinctions